-WATER, PLACE & RECONCILIATION IN BRITISH COLUMBIA: “Our vision is to transform an eco-liability into an eco-asset in the heart of the K’ómoks Estuary,” states Caila Holbrook, Project Watershed’s Manager of Fundraising, Outreach and Mapping (Announcement #7, March 2020; register now to learn more at the COMOX VALLEY 2020 SYMPOSIUM – postponed to October due to COVID 19 pandemic)
+WATER, PLACE & RECONCILIATION IN BRITISH COLUMBIA: “Our vision is to transform an eco-liability into an eco-asset in the heart of the K’ómoks Estuary,” states Caila Holbrook, Project Watershed’s Manager of Fundraising, Outreach and Mapping (Announcement #7 in March 2020 for the Comox Valley 2020 Symposium – which was postponed and then reimagined due to COVID 19 pandemic)

 Note to Reader:

 Comox Valley Project Watershed Society (Project Watershed) in partnership with the K’ómoks First Nation and the City of Courtenay have embarked on an ambitious initiative to restore an abandoned industrial sawmill site to natural habitat.

 Kus-kus-sum is an 8.3 acre, concrete-covered private property situated adjacent to the Courtenay River where it meets the K’ómoks Estuary in Courtenay, British Columbia.
 The aim is to restore the property to natural intertidal wetland habitat which is part of a larger ecosystem-based strategy to restore the K’ómoks Estuary.